-Of course, given how much information businesses have at their disposal there’s different types of demand forecasting.
-Generally speaking, there are 7 different demand forecasting types you should be aware of.
+Of course, given how much information businesses have at their disposal, there are different types of demand forecasting.
+Generally speaking, there are seven different demand forecasting types you should be aware of:

 Passive